Water Tank Heaters: A Comprehensive Buying Guide

 Additionally, small-sized hot water tanks of only a few gallons like the Ariston from Bosch or SHC Mini-Tank from Stiebel Eltron are available for point-of-use applications, and these are typically installed near the faucet or shower.

-Life expectancy and warranty
+Life Expectancy and Warranty

 “When is the best time to replace a water heater?” – many homeowners will ask.